 Growth Habit: An erect tree growing up to 20 meters tall in rivers and watercourses throughout Tasmania.
+Leaves usually between 8-18 cm long.
 The tree has a prolific root system.
 The stem divides many times at or near ground level.
 When established it displaces all other vegetation and has the ability to encroach on and eventually block watercourses with its root system, diverting the flow and causing bank erosion and flooding.
 It’s fallen branches often block rivers causing problems for river users.
 Both branches and twigs are very brittle at their bases.
 The twigs easily snap off with a characteristic, audible crack.

 Type of Plant: Deciduous tree.